mcc85sx/FightingEntropy/readme.md

     But- if you *really* want to show those evil doers who the boss is...?
     ...and you want to be referred to as a top-notch, platinum-grade, crime fighter..?
     Like the dude from Netflix Daredevil that got axed for no reason...?
     You just, you don't take a bite out of crime like some little kids coloring book hero...
-(Scruff McGruff)<br>
-    That's what you do when you're in elementary school, kids.
+(Scruff McGruff) That's what you do when you're in elementary school, kids.

     For the people who want to be seen as adults that can handle things like a boss...?